G. Gordon Liddy, Watergate mastermind, dead at 90

 Born in Hoboken, New Jersey, George Gordon Battle Liddy was a frail boy who grew up in a neighborhood populated mostly by German-Americans.
 From friends and a maid who was a German national, Liddy developed a curiosity about German leader Adolf Hitler and was inspired by listening to Hitler’s radio speeches in the 1930s.

-Liddy decided it was critical to face his fears and overcome them.
-At age 11, Liddy roasted a rat and ate it to overcome his fear of rats.
+As a boy Liddy decided it was critical to face his fears and overcome them.
+At age 11, he roasted a rat and ate it to overcome his fear of rats.
 “From now on, rats could fear me as they feared cats,” he wrote.

 After attending Fordham University and serving a stint in the Army, Liddy graduated from the Fordham University Law School and then joined the FBI.
 He ran unsuccessfully for Congress from New York in 1968 and helped organize Nixon’s presidential campaign in the state.